helpingstar/cs285-script/script/CS_285_Lecture_5_Part_4.md

 106. And the reason we're doing all this is because we really just want an excuse to delete that term.
 107. So to try to find that excuse, let's write our objective a little bit differently.
 108. So here's our on-policy policy gradient.
-109. It's a sum over all of our samples, a sum over all of our time steps of grad log pi times this reward to go times this q hat.
+109. It's a sum over all of our samples, a sum over all of our time steps of ∇log π times this reward to go times this ^{Q}.
-110. The q hat is just the sum of all of our time steps.
+110. The ^{Q} is just the sum of all of our time steps.
-111. It's a sum from t prime equals t to capital T of the rewards.
+111. It's a sum from t' equals t to T of the rewards.
-112. But I'll write it as q hat because otherwise the notation is going to get pretty hairy.
+112. But I'll write it as ^{Q} because otherwise the notation is going to get pretty hairy.
 113. Now, the way that we sampled our SITs and AITs is by actually rolling out our policy in the environment.
 114. But you can equivalently think of it as sampling state-action pairs from the state-action marginal at time step t.
 115. Because when you sample entire trajectories, the corresponding state-action at every time step, look indistinguishable from what you would have gotten if you sampled from the state-action marginal at that time step.